cs123-stanford/cs123-stanford-2023/docs/course-material/lab-1-spr23.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
 Examine where the code is checking if it's time to issue another control update.
 #.
 Change the update rate to 4Hz with Kp=1000 and Kd=100 to observe instability.
+Reminder, 1Hz = 1/seconds.

+WARNING, decreasing the update frequency by too much can cause dangerous behavior.

 Step 10.
 Program periodic motion
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^